brainstormforce/wp-spectra/readme.txt

 * Feature: What's New - Ability to see the new updates for Spectra in the form of a feed under the Dashboard.
 * Improvement: Separator - Added block Margin and Padding settings.
 * Fix: Image - Resolved an issue wherein the tablet and mobile alignment options would not work as expected when set for desktop.
+* Fix: Image Block - Resolved an issue wherein the caption's text decoration would not sync with the Astra theme's body font settings when "Default" is set.

 = 2.13.8 - Tuesday, 25th June 2024 =
 * Fix: Global: Added update notice to update the old user database to provide compatibility.

 = 2.13.7 - Tuesday, 18th June 2024. =
 * Fix: Forms - Resolved an issue wherein the select dropdown padding would not work as intended with the Astra theme.
-* Fix: Image Block - Caption's text decoration does not sync with Astra theme's body font settings when "Default" is set.
 * Fix: How-To - Resolved an issue that would cause all blocks to encounter an error when using the How-To steps with a dynamic image.
 * Fix: Post Grid - Resolved an issue that would cause an error when selecting the Post Type as Site Builder and the Image Layout as Background.
 * Fix: Post Timeline - Resolved an issue wherein the font size would not work as intended in responsive devices.